Industry and Careers

 Do course fees change if you are an international student?

 Yes.
-International students pay approximately three (3) times the regular student tuition fee for the courses.
+International students pay approximately three and a half (3.5) times the regular student tuition fee for the courses.
 All courses in this certificate are degree credit.

 How long does it take to complete the certificate?

 Students have three years to complete the certificate from the term of registration.
 Many of our students graduate within four to eight months by completing all course requirements in one or two terms.
 Complete courses at a pace that suits you.

 Are any courses available for substitution or transfer credit?